-I contribute to a long literature on subsidies in health and sanitation.
-The question of whether and how to subsidize these technologies, particularly in the presence of health externalities and peer effects, has long been a question of both academic and policy interest (Kremer and Miguel, 2007; Hoffmann et al., 2009; Banerjee et al., 2010; Cohen and Dupas, 2010; Oster and Thornton, 2012; Dupas, 2014a; Tarozzi et al., 2014; Cohen et al., 2015; Baird et al., 2016).
-On the one hand, Dupas (2014b) highlights the potential for short-run subsidies to increase long-run demand for experience goods.1 On the other hand, Fischer et al. (2019) find lower demand for health products following free distribution.
+I additionally contribute to a broader literature on short-term subsidies and long-run effects in health and sanitation.
+There is growing interest in studying how short-term interventions impact household behavior in the longer run (Bouguen et al., 2019).
+In some cases, long run and spillover effects account for a substantial fraction of the overall impacts of a particular intervention (Baird et al., 2016; Ozier, 2018), and persistent long run effects can significantly alter cost effectiveness estimates (Allcott and Rogers, 2014; Nakajima, 2020).
+The question of whether and how to subsidize technologies, particularly in the presence of health externalities and peer effects, has long been a question of both academic and policy interest.5 On the one hand, Dupas (2014b) highlights the potential for short-run subsidies to increase long-run demand for experience goods.6 On the other hand, Fischer et al. (2019) find lower demand for health products following free distribution when the health benefits are not as easily assessed.
 In keeping with Dupas (2014b), I find evidence suggestive of long-run demand increases following past experiences with subsidies.
-In this context, however, I find that demand fades with time absent further intervention,2 and that long-run demand increases may be driven in part by spillovers to neighbors of past subsidy recipients.
+In this context, however, I find that demand fades with time absent further intervention,7 and that long-run demand increases may be driven in part by spillovers to neighbors of past subsidy recipients.